MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-troubleshoot.md

 If the clientsetup.exe cannot be opened:

 1. Sign in to Windows as Administrator.
-2. Reopen the clientsetup.exe application, or provide the Adminstrator username and password upon opening the application.
+2. Reopen the clientsetup.exe application, or provide the Administrator username and password upon opening the application.

 If errors occurred during installation process:

-- For errors with with specific stated actions, take the corresponding action and then reopen the clientsetup.exe.
+- For errors with specific stated actions, take the corresponding action and then reopen the clientsetup.exe.
 - For other non-specific errors, make sure your Administrator account has been added to the domain.
 Close the application window and then retry installation.